vigneswara-propelo/harness-core/README.md

     * Ensure [File -> Project Structure -> Project SDK] "java version" is 1.8.0_121.
     * Ensure [IntelliJ IDEA -> Preferences -> Build, Execution, Deployment -> Compile -> Java Compiler -> Module] "Target Bytecode Version" is 1.8 for all modules.

-2) Run/Debug API Server : Run 'DelegateApplication' class  with the following configurations.
+2) Create the "DelegateApplication":
+[Run -> Edit Configurations...]
     * Add new Application:
         Use the "+" on the left to add a new application.
 Call it "DelegateApplication"